RVerse-Tutorials/Journal_Article/Table-App-Data-Editted.md

 Description
 </h3>
 <p>
-The SST satellite data were downloaded from the NOAA ERDDAP server using R Mendels <code>rerddapXtracto</code> R package which uses the ropensci
+The SST satellite data (units degree Celcius) were downloaded from the NOAA ERDDAP server using R Mendelssohn's **rerddapXtracto** R package which uses the ropensci **rerddap** R package.
-<code>rerddap</code> R package.
 </p>
 <h3>
 Details